mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/extensibility-api/extensibility-api-howtos/create-context-menu.md

 It is also possible to add a context menu to an `IEntity` in Studio Pro or to a `IDocument`, such as microflows and pages, etc. They will be placed under a menu named after the extension that contains them (e.g. `MyExtension`) and the can modify those items they relate to.
 It is done simply by specifying the type when creating the extension.

 This how-to describes how you can add a context menu to an entity.
-Before you start this how-to, it is recommended to finish [Create a Menu Extension](/apidocs-mxsdk/apidocs/extensibility-api/create-menu-extension/) first.
+Before you start this how-to, it is recommended to [create a menu extension](/apidocs-mxsdk/apidocs/extensibility-api/create-menu-extension/) first.

 You can download the example in this how-to on [this GitHub repository](https://github.com/mendix/ExtensionAPI-Samples).